What embeddings are for

 )

-Cosine similarity measures how similar two embeddings are, with
+Cosine similarity measures how close two embeddings are, from -1

 )